Saransh-cpp/ROOT/README.md

     derivative = 2*x
     ```

-- .csv input file called input.csv with first row which is a header and "," separating different values, .csv file ouput
+- CSV input file called input.csv with first row which is a header and "," separating different values, .csv file ouput
 called output.csv, Fixed Point Method to find the root of cos(x), with
 initial guess 0.5, fixed point function cos(x):